 When the whole ensemble of rules is considered, the source of the problem becomes more evident.
 Resolution rules rely on insolvency priorities, but they do so with many caveats.
 Each caveat is susceptible to generate gaps, and each gap will be generally filled by reference to general principles, which begs the question of which principles should be used to fill the gaps.
-Put in this way, the relationship between resolution rules and insolvency law looks much more complex, because the principles and policies inspiring resolution rules, and listed in the corresponding provisions, include 'macro' considerations of financial stability, operational continuity, or market discipline.45 In this sense, they are quite different from the principles that one may associate with insolvency law, which are more associated with creditor satisfaction.
-Thus, even if some of these principles are coincident, e.g. fairness towards creditors,46 the presence in resolution rules of other competing considerations makes it likely that the solutions resulting from an interpretation of resolution rules.
+Put in this way, the relationship between resolution rules and insolvency law looks much more complex, because the principles and policies inspiring resolution rules, and listed in the corresponding provisions, include 'macro' considerations of financial stability, operational continuity, or market discipline.
+In this sense, they are quite different from the principles that one may associate with insolvency law, which are more associated with creditor satisfaction.
+Thus, even if some of these principles are coincident, e.g. fairness towards creditors, the presence in resolution rules of other competing considerations makes it likely that the solutions resulting from an interpretation of resolution rules could differ from those arising from an interpretation of insolvency rules.

-- 42 Article 44 (2) BRRD.
+42 Article 44 (2) BRRD.

-- 43 Article 44 (3) BRRD.
+43 Article 44 (3) BRRD.

-- 44 Article 108 BRRD.
+44 Article 108 BRRD.